-In this paper, we present the methodology towards a high-performance serial and parallel implementation of the generalized model for the global routing problem proposed in [25].
-This algorithm approximately solves the LP-relaxation to obtain approximate solutions to the global routing problem by applying randomized rounding.
-A 2-approximate Steiner minimal tree solver that was first presented by Mehlhorn in [18].
-Although there is a theoretical 2-approximate solution in the worst case, we find that for our application the bound is closer to 1.10.
-The serial version of our global routing algorithm uses a path saving technique to reduce the time in approximating Steiner trees.
-This can reduce running time by up to a factor a 10 in our test caes.
+In this paper, we present the methodology towards a high-performance serial and parallel implementation of the generalized model for the global routing problem proposed in [24].
+This algorithm approximately solves the LPrelaxation to obtain approximate solutions to the global routing problem by applying randomized rounding.
+A 2-approximate Steiner minimal tree solver that was first presented by Mehlhorn in [17] is employed as a subroutine.
+Although there exist worst case instances making the algorithm attaining the theoretical 2-approximation bound, we find that for our application the objective function values of our solutions are close to 1.10 times of the lower bounds.
+The serial version of our global routing algorithm uses a path saving technique to reduce the time in approximating minimum Steiner trees.
+This can reduce running time by up to a factor of 10 in our test sets.
 Since we must store a significant amount of data to save paths, a parallel version of the algorithm was developed to lower the memory demand.
 We generate trees in parallel which is highly suitable to our algorithm, as this constitutes the majority of computation.
 Since the order in which we find trees does not matter, this part of our algorithm scales perfectly.

-Additionally, we have also developed a class of heuristics to reduce running time as well as improve the solution quality.
+Additionally, we have also developed a class of heuristics to reduce running time as well as to improve the solution quality.
 The idea is to confine a certain percentage of the total nets to a single tree generated in the first iteration.
-We investigate two approaches on choosing which nets become fixed; non-decreasing bounding-box area, and non-decreasing sum of bounding-box dimensions.
-We find that using the heuristic of bounding-box area, we can decrease the overflow by up to 25% as well as reducing the wire-length by up to
+We investigate two approaches for choosing nets in non-decreasing bounding-box area order or in non-decreasing sum of bounding-box dimensions order such that their routing trees are fixed throughout the algorithm.
+We find that using the heuristic of bounding-box area, we can decrease the overflow by up to 25% as well as reducing the wire-length by up to 5%.

-5%.
 Fixing based on the sum of bounding-box dimensions is also able to reduce overflow by up to 20%, while making no sacrifices in terms of wire-length.